The Restless Gun

 The Restless Gun is an American Western television series that appeared on NBC between 1957 and 1959, with John Payne in the role of Vint Bonner, a wandering cowboy in the era after the American Civil War.
-A skilled gunfighter, Bonner is an idealistic person who prefers peaceful resolutions of conflict wherever possible.
+A skilled gunfighter, Bonner is an idealist who prefers to resolve conflicts peacefully whenever possible.
 He is gregarious, intelligent, and public-spirited.

-The half-hour black-and-white program aired 78 episodes (including the pilot episode in which the John Payne character's name is Britt Ponsett, the name of James Stewart's character in the 1953-54 old-time radio series The Six Shooter, upon which The Restless Gun television series was originally based).
+The half-hour black-and-white program aired for 78 episodes, including the pilot episode in which John Payne character's name is Britt Ponsett.
+The series was based on The Six Shooter, an old-time radio series that starred James Stewart and aired from 1953 to 1954.
+In the radio series, the main character's name was Britt Ponsett.

 The Restless Gun theme song (officially titled "I Ride With the Wind") begins: "I ride with the wind, my eyes on the sun, and my hand on my restless gun..."

 John Payne as Vint Bonner and villain Gene Baroda: The dual role in the 1959 episode "Dead Ringer" ended with a shootout between his two characters.